freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-089.md

 The menu looks good, but other than the coffee beans background image, it is mainly just text.

-Under the `Coffees` heading, add an image using the url `https://tinyurl.com/cafe-coffee-fcc`.
+Under the `Coffee` heading, add an image using the url `https://tinyurl.com/cafe-coffee-fcc`.
 Give the image an `alt` value of `coffee icon`.

 # --hints--